-2.3.1 Hydrolysis is the reaction of the nucleophiles $H_2O$ or OH with a chemical where a (leaving) group of the chemical is exchanged with an OH group.
+- 2.3.1 Hydrolysis is the reaction of the nucleophiles H2O or OH with a chemical where a (leaving) group of the chemical is exchanged with an OH group.
 Many compounds, especially acid derivatives, are susceptible to hydrolysis.
 Hydrolysis can both be abiotic and biotic, but in regard to testing only abiotic hydrolysis is considered.
-Hydrolysis can take place by different mechanisms at different pHs, neutral, acidor base-catalysed hydrolysis, and hydrolysis rates may be very dependent on pH.

-2.3.2 Currently two guidelines for evaluating abiotic hydrolysis are generally available, the OECD Test Guideline 111 Hydrolysis as a function of pH (corresponding to OPPTS 835.2110) and OPPTS 835.2130 Hydrolysis as a function of pH and temperature.
+Hydrolysis can take place by different mechanisms at different pHs, neutral, acid-or base-catalysed hydrolysis, and hydrolysis rates may be very dependent on pH. - Currently two guidelines for evaluating abiotic hydrolysis are generally available, the OECD Test Guideline 111 Hydrolysis as a function of pH (corresponding to OPPTS 835.2110) and OPPTS 835.2130 Hydrolysis as a function of pH and temperature.
 In OECD Test Guideline 111, the overall hydrolysis rate at different pHs in pure buffered water is determined.
-The test is divided in two, a preliminary test that is performed for chemicals with unknown hydrolysis rates and a more detailed test that is performed for chemicals with unknown hydrolysis rates and a more detailed test that is performed for chemicals that are known to be hydrolytically unstable and for chemicals for which the preliminary test shows fast hydrolysis.
+The test is divided in two, a preliminary test that is performed for chemicals with unknown hydrolysis rates and a more detailed test that is performed for chemicals that are known to be hydrolytically unstable and for chemicals for which the preliminary test shows fast hydrolysis.
 In the preliminary test the concentration of the chemical in buffered solutions at pHs in the range normally found in the environment (pHs of 4, 7 and 9) at 50°C is measured after 5 days.
 If the concentration of the chemical has decreased less than 10 % it is considered hydrolytically stable, otherwise the detailed test may be performed.
 In the detailed test, the overall hydrolysis rate is determined at three pHs (4, 7 and 9) by measuring the concentration of the chemical as a function of time.
 The hydrolysis rate is determined at different temperatures so that interpolations or extrapolations to environmentally relevant temperatures can be made.
-The OPPTS 835.2130 test is almost identical in design to the OECD Test Guideline 111, the difference mainly being in the treatment of data.

-2.3.3 It should be noted that apart from hydrolysis the hydrolysis rate constants determined by the tests include all other abiotic transformations that may occur without light under the given test conditions.
+The OPPTS 835.2130 test is almost identical in design to the OECD Test Guideline 111, the difference mainly being in the treatment of data. - 2.3.3 It should be noted that apart from hydrolysis the hydrolysis rate constants determined by the tests include all other abiotic transformations that may occur without light under the given test conditions.
 Good agreement has been found between hydrolysis rates in natural and in pure waters (OPPTS 835.2110).